Armani-T/Caesium/README.md

 ### Starting the Prompt

-You can start the prompt by running `caesium`.
+You can start the prompt by typing the word `caesium` into your terminal and pressing Enter.
+The caesium prompt should start and print something out to the screen like so:

-Example:

 ```
 $ caesium
-caesium v1.2.0 running on win32.
+caesium version 1.3.1 running on win32.
 Press Ctrl+C or type "exit" to quit.
 Cs>
 ```

-If you want to close the interpreter now, skip down [here](#Exiting) to learn how to do that.
+If you wish to close the interpreter now, scroll down to the **Exiting** header or press [here](#Exiting) to learn how to do that.

 ### Expressions